 Please be reassured that addiction recovery from alcoholism can be experienced through our rehab hospital.
 All we ask is that clients invest themselves in addiction treatments and the steps ahead.

-Alcohol rehab options to consider through the Nova Recovery Hospital
+Alcohol rehab options to consider through Nova Recovery in Scotland

-Reach out to our team today to discuss our available alcohol rehab options here at the Nova Recovery specialist addiction hospital.
+Reach out to our team today to discuss our available alcohol rehab options here at the Nova Recovery specialist addiction hospital in Scotland.
 Whether you favour inpatient treatment or only require a relaxed outpatient rehab programme, our leading medical expertise can assist you in making the right decision for you.

-Help is available to support those suffering through alcohol abuse.
-Whether a mild case of abuse is present, or a progressive alcohol addiction is present, through alcohol rehab, effective treatments can be completed.
+Help is available to support those suffering from alcohol abuse.
+Whether a mild case of abuse is present, or progressive alcohol addiction is present, through alcohol rehab, effective treatments can be completed.

 Contact Nova Recovery to take the first step of addiction recovery through our alcohol rehab, acknowledged as a leading, specialist facility.